-A simple blood test, called the fasting blood glucose (FBG) test, will tell you if your glucose levels are too high.
-Another test is the glucose tolerance test (GTT), which requires that you drink a sugar solution, followed by a blood test 1-2 hours afterwards.
+A simple blood test, called the fasting blood glucose (FBG) test, will tell if your glucose levels are too high.
+Another test is the glucose tolerance test (GTT), which requires you to drink a sugar solution, followed by a blood test 1-2 hours afterwards.

 Pre-diabetes is a condition in which blood glucose levels are greater than 100 mg/dl and less than 126 mg/dl.
-Pre-diabetics are at increased risk for developing type 2 diabetes and for heart disease and stroke.
+Pre-diabetics are at increased risk for developing type 2 diabetes, heart disease, and stroke.
 The good news is if you have pre-diabetes, you can reduce your risk of getting diabetes by lowering your blood glucose levels.
 This requires modest weight loss and an increase in your level of physical activity.